vale-sch/laVidaWebSocket/README.md

-# Websocket Endpoint for LaVida Web
+# Websocket Endpoint for LaVida Web - deployed on Render.com
  1. Go to [LaVida Web Page](https://vale-sch.github.io/lavidaWeb/website/html/laVidaChat.html)
  2. Registrate yourselve
  3. Login in with your credentials